ibm-cloud-docs/hpc-ibm-spectrumlsf/considerations-for-HPC-cluster-compute-types.md

 In this scenario, the automation chooses the first profile `bx3d-176x880` to compute CPU, memory, and other specifications, leading to dynamic nodes being provisioned solely based on this profile, regardless of additional instance type definitions.

-For all of the configurations, the range of core count is 2 - 128 per virtual machine.
-There is a special ultra high memory virtual machine type that might be applicable for workloads that require more memory per core.
+For all of the configurations, the range of core count is 2 - 128 per virtual system.
+There is a special ultra high memory virtual system type that might be applicable for workloads that require more memory per core.
 This type can go up to 200 cores and as high as 28 GB per core.

 The network bandwidth on a single NIC can reach a maximum 16 Gbps.
 If a higher bandwidth is wanted, more NIC configurations that go up to 80 Gbps might be needed.
-Under these circumstances, 5 NICs would need to be configured for the virtual machine.
+Under these circumstances, 5 NICs would need to be configured for the virtual system.

-By default, hyper-threading is enabled on an {{site.data.keyword.cloud_notm}} virtual machine, so you get 2 vCPUs per physical core.
+By default, hyper-threading is enabled on an {{site.data.keyword.cloud_notm}} virtual system, so you get 2 vCPUs per physical core.
 But this can be disabled easily.

 Most HPC applications perform best with one process or thread per physical core.
 {: note}

-For communication-intensive workloads that can fit on a single virtual machine, it might be good to pick the best match and go up to 128 core virtual machine instance instead of splitting the workload across multiple virtual machine instances of a smaller core count.
-This allows the process to take advantage of faster communication through shared memory on a single virtual machine rather than communication across multiple virtual machines over an ethernet network.
+For communication-intensive workloads that can fit on a single virtual system, it might be good to pick the best match and go up to 128 core virtual system instance instead of splitting the workload across multiple virtual system instances of a smaller core count.
+This allows the process to take advantage of faster communication through shared memory on a single virtual system rather than communication across multiple virtual machines over an ethernet network.

-To put it in perspective, two processes running on the same virtual machine might be able to communicate in a fraction of a microsecond (for example, 0.3 microseconds) whereas across two virtual machine instances it can take more than 30 microseconds.
-A factor of 100 times faster communication when it is through shared memory in a single virtual machine.
+To put it in perspective, two processes running on the same virtual system might be able to communicate in a fraction of a microsecond (for example, 0.3 microseconds) whereas across two virtual system instances it can take more than 30 microseconds.
+A factor of 100 times faster communication when it is through shared memory in a single virtual system.

 A very cost-effective configuration is cx2-128x256, which allows 128 cores and 2 GB memory per core.
 This can cover a broad range of MPI workloads.